savonet/book/streaming.md

-The first line creates a `playlist` source which will read all our music files once, the second line ensures that we try to encode the files as fast as possible instead of performing this in real time (the use of clocks is detailed in [there](...)\TODO{reference}) and the third line requires the encoding in mp3 of the resulting source, calling the `shutdown` function once the source is over, which will terminate the script.
-If you try this at home, you will see that it takes quite some time, because the `playlist` operator has to decode all the files of the library into internal raw contents, and the `output.file` operator has to encode the stream in mp3, which is quite CPU-hungry.
+The first line creates a `playlist` source which will read all our music files once, the second line ensures that we try to encode the files as fast as possible instead of performing this in realtime as explained in [there](#sec:clocks-ex), and the third line requires the encoding in mp3 of the resulting source, calling the `shutdown` function once the source is over, which will terminate the script.

+If you try this at home, you will see that it takes quite some time, because the `playlist` operator has to decode all the files of the library into internal raw contents, and the `output.file` operator has to encode the stream in mp3, which is quite CPU hungry.
 If our music library already consists of mp3 files, it is much more efficient to avoid decoding and then reencoding the files.
 In order to do so, we can use the FFmpeg encoder, by replacing the last line with

 ```{.liquidsoap include="liq/encoded-concat2.liq" from=3}
 ```